 Use these in-event best practices to not only find that next great hire but have fun doing it!

-Video And Online Career Fairs
+Video And Virtual Career Fairs

-As mentioned before, most online career fair platforms have a mix of text-based chats and audio and video chats.
+As mentioned before, most virtual career fair platforms have a mix of text-based chats and audio and video chats.
 You’ll want to be prepared for all three.
 But let’s spend a moment talking about the power of video.

-In-person career fairs have the obvious benefit of genuine face-to-face conversations, but that doesn’t mean an online job fairs lacks human connection, when handled correctly.
+In-person career fairs have the obvious benefit of genuine face-to-face conversations, but that doesn’t mean online job fairs lack human connection, when handled correctly.
 Video is the best way to humanize the process.
 Featuring videos of hiring managers at your virtual career fairs is the way to go, especially since job seekers want to see those videos ten times more often than they want to see a recruiter on video.

 Leaning heavily on video in online job fairs gives candidates the next best thing to an in-person conversation, and all types of video can elevate your employer brand.
 For example, here are 6 ways you can use video in your online job fairs:

 Promotional videos that are used to market your online job fairs

 Live videos during your event with hiring managers who can talk specifically about jobs, culture, and the team